Adoption in New Jersey

-If you are considering adoption or are a birth mother considering placing your child up for adoption, the experienced team of New Jersey adoption lawyers at Lyons & Associates, P.C. can help you.
-Our law firm is committed to making sure your adoption process is as efficient as possible, and that your rights are protected.
+If you are considering adoption or are a birth mother considering placing your child up for adoption, one of our New Jersey adoption lawyers at Lyons & Associates, P.C. can help you.
+Our law firm is committed to making sure your adoption process is as efficient as possible and that your rights are protected.

-Call us at 908-575-9777, or contact us online to schedule a consultation today.
-Our offices are located in Somerville, New Jersey and we serve clients throughout New Jersey including Basking Ridge, Bedminster, Bridgewater, Chatham, Madison, Mendham, Morris Plains, Morristown, Parsippany, Randolph, Rockaway, Short Hills, South Plainfield, and Woodbridge including Morris County, Somerset County and Union County.
+Call us at 908-575-9777 or contact us online to schedule a consultation today.
+Our offices are located in Somerville, Morristown, and Freehold, New Jersey and we serve clients throughout New Jersey, including Basking Ridge, Bedminster, Bridgewater, Chatham, Madison, Mendham, Morris Plains, Morristown, Parsippany, Randolph, Rockaway, Short Hills, South Plainfield, and Woodbridge, including Morris County, Somerset County and Union County.